Emerging landscape directions in SE Asia

 Accommodation

 We encourage participants to overnight at the value-for-money RECOFTC guest house situated directly opposite the conference venue.
 (Note: these are single or double rooms, despite the name ‘Dormitory’.)
-Please book and pay directly.
+Once your event attendance application has been accepted, we will send you a link to reserve your room.

 Questions?